Red Heart Wild Mind: July 21 - 25, 2026

 Program Fees - Soulcraft Australia & New Zealand Inc. is a not for profit, volunteer association:

-Early Bird: $1,995 plus GST
+• Early Bird: $1,995 plus GST - all EB places have been used.

-Concession: $1,875 plus GST
+• Concession: $1,875 plus GST - valid concession card is required.

 We encourage you to pay the full price if you have the means to do so.
 This will enable us to cover costs and offer concessional places to those in need.
 If you are challenged financially, please contact us to discuss.

-Based on Bill Plotkin’s third book, Wild Mind: A Field Guide to the Human Psyche, this 5-day intensive is an experiential exploration of our human psyches as unique expressions of the universal forces and patterns of nature.
+Inspired by Bill Plotkin’s third book, Wild Mind: A Field Guide to the Human Psyche, this 5-day intensive is an experiential exploration of our human psyches as unique expressions of the universal forces and patterns of nature.
 We will work with what we call the Nature-Based Map of the Human Psyche, which is, among other things, a comprehensive inventory of what can be right about a person, a ‘shadow’ version of mainstream psychology’s Diagnostic and Statistical Manual (DSM), a list of what can go wrong with people.

 Our wild minds possess astonishing resources, untapped potentials and depths that we might not even know exist until we discover how to access them, cultivate their powers, and eventually integrate them into our everyday lives.
 In this intensive, we’ll access these depths and potentials — which we call the four facets of the Self, or the four dimensions of our innate human wholeness — and also the four sets of fragmented or wounded subpersonalities that form during childhood.